SA-500F

 Summary

-SA-500F (alternately SA500F, 500F, or Facilities Integration Vehicle) was a dummy Saturn V used by NASA to test facilities at Launch Complex 39 at the Kennedy Space Center on Merritt Island, Florida throughout 1966.[1]
+SA-500F (alternately SA500F, 500F, or Facilities Integration Vehicle) was a Saturn V test model used by NASA to test facilities at Launch Complex 39 at the Kennedy Space Center on Merritt Island, Florida throughout 1966.[1]
 Tests included the mating of the Saturn's stages in the Vehicle Assembly Building (VAB), the fit of the service platforms, the launcher-transporter operation, the propellant loading system, and the test connections to the mobile launcher and support equipment.[1]

 Its three stages duplicated the flight configuration, ordnance, and umbilical connections of their live counterparts.
 Although inert, the retrograde rockets, ullage rockets, and shaped charges had the dimensions of the live ordnance to let the launch team practice ordnance installation.[2]
 The first stage only had one real F-1 engine, and the inter-tank section of the first stage had a different paint scheme than flight vehicles.
 The third stage had a paint scheme partially matching the Saturn 1B, for which it was originally made.